 What we do

-Our Branch was reorganised in 2003 and since then a small band of dedicated volunteers have continued to help home abandoned, stray and unwanted cats and kittens.
-We are a small branch nestled between 4 larger branches and cover the postcode areas of DT10 and DT11, BH21 and parts of SP7 and SP5.
+Our Branch formally Blandford & Sturminster Newton Branch has expanded in 2022 and now covers the Gillingham postcode area as well.
+We are a small band of dedicated volunteers that help home abandoned, stray and unwanted cats and kittens.

+We cover the postcode areas of DT10, DT11, SP7, SP8 and BH21.

 The main aims of Cats Protection are:

 * To rehome stray and unwanted cats and kittens.

 * To encourage the neutering of all cats and kittens.

 * To inform the public about the care of cats and kittens.

 We are all volunteers at branch level and fit this activity into our normal busy lives.

 Cats Protection is funded fully from public donations and raising money forms as big a part of running a branch as caring for cats.
 Without funds we cannot help any cats and are therefore always looking for more people to help us with fundraising.
 It costs us up to £150 for each cat we take in and many of them considerably more.